hweecat/hweecat.github.io/_posts/2019-09-01-talk_how-to-make-your-data-processing-faster.md

 1. Bottlenecks in a data science project
 2. What is parallel processing?
     - Sequential vs parallel processing
-    - Synchronous vs asynchronous processing (with input from the #javascript folks this time)
+    - Synchronous vs asynchronous execution (with input from the #javascript folks this time)
 3. When should you go for parallelism?
     - Practical considerations
         - Is your code already optimised?